salah7594/OUAP-4314/Evaluation/Projet/README.rst

     docker ps

-Shut the containers gracefully with:
+Shut the containers down gracefully with:

 .. code-block:: bash